mspi21/kos-timetable-mod/README.md

 ## Persistence

-Note that all of the edits you make to the table are **rendered on the client-side only, purely visual and temporary!** The goal of this mod (for now) is merely to allow you to display or print your schedule in a way that looks nice.
+Note that all of the edits you make to the table are **rendered on the client-side only and purely visual**!
+The goal of this mod is merely to allow you to display or print your schedule in a way that looks nice.

-Features to export / load the modified schedule using JSON or enable storing the edits in `localStorage` might be implemented in the future.
+However, to allow you to save and come back to your edits at any time, there is a JSON import/export feature built into the mod.
+The exported JSON file contains information about the entire state of the schedule (styles, courses, tickets, relationships ticket->style and ticket->course) and importing one **overwrites everything** in the current state.

 ## Using the GUI